-The areas where humans encounter most casualties related to snakebites are: Africa, Australia, India, and parts of Southeast Asia.
-You will be surprised to know, that in spite of these regions being the home of some of the most venomous snakes in the world, the maximum number of snakebites come from the non-venomous species.
+The areas where humans face the most snakebite casualties are Africa, Australia, India, and parts of Southeast Asia.
+You might be surprised to learn that despite these regions being home to some of the world's most venomous snakes, the majority of bites actually come from non-venomous species.

-Unlike the common understanding and folklore, snakes do not prey on humans.
-The best way to safeguard yourself around a snake is to NOT be around one.
-If you try to educate yourself about snakes, you will realize many of them are not as scary as we perceive them to be.
-But yes, an encounter with some snakes may very well be your last!
-The 10 guys listed below have been ranked not only based on their toxicity, but also on their encounters with humans, and the fatal consequences due to “disturbing them” by being near their vicinity.
+Unlike common folklore, snakes don't prey on humans.
+The best way to stay safe is simply to avoid close contact.
+If you learn about snakes, you'll realize many aren't as frightening as they seem.
+But some encounters really could be your last.
+The 10 snakes ranked below were chosen not only for their toxicity, but for their actual encounters with humans and the deadly consequences of "disturbing them" by being nearby.

 The Reticulated Python (Python reticulatus)